oliverw/miningcore/README.md

 ### We do install, configure Miningcore Pool Software for you.

-### Paid professional services to setup new Miningcore pool with a beautiful frontend UI.
+### Paid professional services to setup new Miningcore pool or fix and troubleshoot existing Miningcore pool already

+### We also install frontend for Miningcore, a beautiful web UI.

 ### Miningcore also supports Bitcoin SHA256 ASICBOOST